maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 We add more logic and states to increase resilience and in turn add more complexity.

-All is not lost, if we accept our system is and will continue to be complex then we can look to complexity theory to give us a set of tools to understand the patterns and behaviours we are seeing.
+All is not lost, if we accept our system is and will continue to be complex then we can look to [complexity theory](https://www.youtube.com/watch?v=i-ladOjo1QA&list=TLPQMTAxMTIwMjHtudT33UyVOA) to give us a set of tools to understand the patterns and behaviours we are seeing.

-Though we let the number of states and interdependencies increase, we have a level left for us to pull - **reversibility**.
-If the effects of a decision can't always be predicted, then it is expensive if that decision can't be reversed.

-Practices such as frequent pushes of small changes and canary releases allow us to minimise the impact of a bad change, and roll it back as soon as we can.

-When we make changes to the system we can monitor metrics such as latency and error rate to ensure we're not unintentionally degrading the user experience.
-We can also monitor the effect of new features to measure the impact and to see if they add value.

 ### Verifying Resilience

-Chaos Engineering is the practice of running experiments to uncover systemic weakness.
+[Chaos Engineering](https://principlesofchaos.org/) is the practice of running experiments to uncover systemic weakness.
 It helps us to understand how much failure a system can tolerate and still operate within acceptable boundaries.

 We can define the expected behaviour of our system under normal conditions and then hypothesise that this will still be true during real-world events.
 For example, _"We expect 99% availability while processing 200 orders per second while 30% of nodes are unavailable."_